 “Kato, if that’s the reason why you wanted to take my judo classes, then I suggest you leave and you won’t get a refund from me.
 Is that clear?”
 He scolded me.
 I just nodded.
 “Very good.
 Now let’s continue with some reversals and holds.”
 I would practice after school twice a week where I learned to fight for the right reasons.
-Sure, I had no plans on getting into a ring or cage, but I felt that it was important knowing how to defend one’s self from harm in worst case scenario situations if I were ever unarmed.
-Although there were times where I could imagine myself as more aggressive against those who wanted me to fail.
+Sure, I had no plans of getting into a ring or cage, but I felt that it was important to know how to defend one’s self from harm in worst-case scenario situations if I were ever unarmed.
+Although there were times when I could imagine myself as more aggressive against those who wanted me to fail.

 I saw myself being interrogated by…myself?

 There was me in a suit and tie while that other me wore a black tank top and blue MMA trunks that were filled with several random endorsements.
 Both of us were in a small black room with one light shining over me.
 I’m sure if that light was off, all you could see would be my eyes and teeth and I could say the same for this other me in this dream.

 “You know why I brought you here, right?”
 The casually dressed me began the interrogation.

 “I don’t know.
 All I remember is getting ganged up on by four masked men right outside the police station.”
 I then sighed.
 “I figured they’d get the best of me soon enough.”

 “Exactly.
 You were in an unfair fight with four armed men too cowardly to show their faces.”
 The other me said.
 “You know, there’s a bunch of other groups just like them that get away with this kind of crap or worse.”
 He certainly wasn’t lying about that fact before going to the next question.
 “Why didn’t you kill at least one of them?
 You’d be in the right.”